maxant/kafka-data-consistency/README.md

 - add context of "partner" to filter on websocket server side
 - finish build and run scripts
 - UI
-  - v-model and form and updating model using store => how will it access the controller?
   - see TODOs inside UI component
   - .vue files?
-  - use axios
   - add search screen based on ES
   - filters: https://vuejs.org/v2/guide/filters.html
   - Vue.compile, component, directive, extend, mixin, use, util